 Students declare a concentration in their fourth semester of study.
 Concentration advisors help with this process by explaining the dimensions of their academic disciplines, reading and providing feedback on students’ concentration declaration essays, and advising students during their final two years at Brown.
 Faculty of individual departments and programs that administer concentrations often serve as informal advisors to their concentrators.

-A broad network of academic, co-curricular, and personal counseling complements the work of assigned advisors and faculty fellows.
+A broad network of academic, co-curricular, and personal counseling complements the work of assigned advisors.
 Throughout the year, deans in the College and in the Office of Student Life provide one-on-one consultation to all students who request it.
 Additional support is available from the Tutoring Program, the Curricular Resource Center, the Sarah Doyle Women’s Center, the Brown Center for Students of Color, the Career Development Center, the professional staff in University Health Services, and the chaplains.
-Peer advising groups include Brown’s Meiklejohn advising program, residential peer leaders, minority peer counselors, Career Center peer counselors, pre-med peer counselors, and athlete peer advisors.
+Peer advising includes Brown’s Meiklejohn advising program, residential peer leaders, minority peer counselors, women’s peer counselors, Transfer and RUE peer counselors, Career Center peer advisors, health careers peer advisors, and athlete peer advisors.

 Academic Support Services

 A number of programs support undergraduates’ academic success and help them take full advantage of the curriculum.